chatcompAnIon/chatcompAnIon/README.md

 ## Getting Started

-To help combat what has been deemed an as *AN INDUSTRY WITHOUT AN ANSWER*, chat compAnIon is making their first model **compAnIon-v1.0** publicly available.
+To help combat what has been deemed an as *AN INDUSTRY WITHOUT AN ANSWER*, chat compAnIon is making the first model **compAnIon-v1.0** publicly available.
 To help facilitate reproducability we have made our model available via Hugging Face: [chatcompanion/compAnIon-v1.0](https://huggingface.co/chatcompanion/compAnIon-v1.0)

 ### Prerequisites